risk-first/website/introduction/Meeting-Reality.md

 - **In Smaller Chunks**: so you're not overburdened by hidden risks all in one go.
 - **With Feedback**: if you don't collect feedback from the experience of meeting reality, hidden risks _stay hidden_.

 In [Development Process](Development-Process), we looked at the use of UAT in order to [Meet Reality](Glossary#Meet-Reality) earlier.
 By performing the UAT, we meet reality sooner.
-The _cost_ of this is that we also expend precious time on that process which harms our schedule.
+The _cost_ of this is that we also expend precious time on that process which adds risk to the schedule.

 ![Testing flushes out hidden risk, but increases Schedule Risk](images/generated/meeting_reality_testing.png)